 [Regulation 5E inserted in Gazette 10 Dec 2004 p.
 5970-1.]

 6A.
-Cannabis smoking paraphernalia — shisha and hookah excluded
+Cannabis smoking paraphernalia, excluded things (Act s.
+19A)

 For the purposes of section 19A of the Act the following things are prescribed as classes of things excluded from the definition of cannabis smoking paraphernalia —